MortenHoustonLudvigsen/MortenHoustonLudvigsen.github.io/_posts/2015-02-03-Karma-Test-Adapter.md

+﻿---
+layout: post
+title: Karma Test Adapter
+---

-﻿A Visual Studio test explorer adapter for Karma
+A Visual Studio test explorer adapter for Karma

 This extension integrates [Karma - Spectacular Test Runner for Javascript](http://karma-runner.github.io/) with the test explorer in Visual Studio 2013 and Visual Studio 2015 Preview / CTP.